the-dragon-drop/week-off-assignments/README.md

 For: practicing with rails conventions, simple version

-Pick any noun, create an app with the 7 restful routes, 7 controller actions and 4 views for that noun.
+Pick any noun, create an app with that noun as a model with appropriate attributes(limit to 2 to 5), the controller with the same name, the 7 restful routes, 7 controller actions and 4 views for that noun.
 Keep to very strict restful routing conventions and work on forming good habits, best practices, and orgainization as you code.

 * have the [restful routes table](http://guides.rubyonrails.org/routing.html) nearby.
 Try to memorize before the end of the week. (each route's verb, url, name, and purpose)